cfreer/PerfectTeam/reports/weekly_status_report_6.md

 The main plan for this next week is to work on adding small features and cleaning up bugs.
 The other goal is to try to see what I can do for a ML algorithm and see if that stretch goal will be possible in the time we have left.

 #### Progress and Issues
+This past week ive been updating the algorithm to better fit the actual statistics from this season.
+I also updated some test cases to fit the change.

 #### Plans and Goals
+My goal is to continue to update the algorithm and make it more accurate as we change how some of the team lineups work.